-Offers direct support to principals and their educator teams.
-We provide opportunities for top principals to expand their leadership beyond their school communities, and for all principals to improve.
-Our investments in leadership enable educator teams to address core instructional, operational and management needs, with the goal of accelerating student learning in their schools.
+Offers direct support to principals, aspiring principals and educator teams.
+We provide opportunities for top principals to expand their leadership beyond their school communities, for all principals to improve, and for aspiring school leaders to receive relevant preparation.
+Our investments in leadership enable educator teams to address core instructional, operational and management needs, with the goal of accelerating student learning in their schools and improving school culture and climate.

 Provides talent management support and high-quality data to a broad range of partners citywide.
-We support leadership development, retention of top talent, and managed transitions in Chicago's public schools.
+We support leadership development, retention of top talent, preparation pathways for school leaders and managed transitions in Chicago's public schools.
 Our team works with partners to leverage data and coordinate efforts that support school communities, especially in times of change.